cheuktingli/psitip/README.rst

 Installation
 ~~~~~~~~~~~~

 Download `psitip.py <https://raw.githubusercontent.com/cheuktingli/psitip/master/psitip.py>`_ and place it in the same directory as your code, or open an IPython shell in the same directory as psitip.py.
-The file `test.py <https://raw.githubusercontent.com/cheuktingli/psitip/master/test.py>`_ and the `Jupyter Notebook examples <https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/>`_ contain examples of usages of Psitip.
+The file `test.py <https://raw.githubusercontent.com/cheuktingli/psitip/master/test.py>`_ and the `Jupyter Notebook examples <https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/>`_ contain examples of usages of PSITIP.
 Use :code:`from psitip import *` in your code to import all functions in psitip.

 Python 3 and numpy are required to run psitip.
 It also requires at least one of the following for sparse linear programming: